rohitect/kraven-spring-boot-starter/docs/designDocs/mock-server-integration-plan.md

 ### 4. UI Integration

-The mock server UI will be integrated into the Kraven UI interface:
+The mock server UI will be integrated into the Kraven UI interface through the plugin system:

-1. Add a new "Mock Server" section to the header navigation
+1. Register a "Mock Server" navigation item during plugin initialization
 2. Create a dashboard showing:
    - Server status (running/stopped)
    - Configured endpoints